eunnah/chineseflashcards/proposal.md

 ### Background

-Panda Chinese Flashcards provides a visually flashy and engaging way for Mandarin Chinese language learners to quickly and easily practice their knowledge and memorization of Chinese characters.
+Panda Chinese Flashcards provides a visually flashy and engaging way for Mandarin Chinese language learners to quickly and easily practice their knowledge and memorization of Chinese characters and their associated pinyin pronunciation.

 The user selects a level of difficulty and is presented with a series of cards that contain vocabulary words and their corresponding Chinese characters.